-On the healing front, BPC-157 promotes wound repair, tissue and injury healing, and cellular regrowth.
-This is accomplished through a variety of mechanisms of action or pathways, including being attracted to certain chemical signals put out by injured tissues, boosting growth hormone receptors in those tissues, increasing collagen production, and stimulating angiogenesis, or the growth of blood vessels.
-In a nutshell, BPC-157 improves healing, speeds recovery time, and allows patients to make more complete recoveries from their injuries or wounds.
+On the healing front, animal studies demonstrate that BPC-157 promotes wound repair, tissue and injury healing, and cellular regrowth.
+This is accomplished through a variety of mechanisms of action or pathways, including being attracted to certain chemical signals put out by injured tissues, boosting growth hormone receptors in those tissues, increasing collagen production, and stimulating angiogenesis, or the growth of blood vessels (Gwyer et al., 2019).

 Similarly, by repairing and healing soft tissue structures such as muscles, ligaments, and tendons – especially those that may be degraded due to strain, overuse, or aging processes – BPC-157 can help to stabilized joints, thus promoting joint health.
 Soft tissue healing can be impaired naturally through corticosteroids, both native to the body and administered as medical treatment.
-BPC-157 can reverse this impairment, allowing for repair to these critical structures that link the muscles to the skeletal system in the body.
+Animal studies have shown that BPC-157 can reverse this impairment, allowing for repair to these critical structures that link the muscles to the skeletal system in the body (Pevec et al., 2010).

-Finally, BPC-157, which is, after all, naturally found in digestive juices, has been shown to treat all manner of digestive conditions.
-It can reverse damage caused by overuse of over-the-counter painkillers, commonly known as NSAIDS.
-NSAIDS can, over time, cause ulcers or damage to the stomach and intestines.
+Finally, BPC-157, which is, after all, naturally found in digestive juices, has been shown to treat all manner of digestive conditions in animal models.
+It can reverse damage caused by the overuse of over-the-counter painkillers, commonly known as NSAIDs.
+NSAIDs can, over time, cause ulcers or damage to the stomach and intestines.
 BPC-157 can help repair that damage.
-It has also been shown to help improve overall gut health, treat ulcerative colitis, IBS, and other stomach/digestive disorders, though the exact mechanisms of action in each case are not entirely understood.
+It has also been shown to help improve overall gut health, though the exact mechanisms of action in each case are not entirely understood.

 A Note on BPC-157 Side Effects from Studies and Use

-It should be noted, before we talk further about specific BPC-157 side effects, that many of the studies that have been conducted on BPC-157 have been confined to lab animals, or small-scale human studies.
-Unlike a regulated drug, BPC-157 is somewhere in a legal grey area between drug and supplement.
+It should be noted before we talk further about specific BPC-157 side effects that many of the studies that have been conducted on BPC-157 have been confined to lab animals or small-scale human studies.
+Unlike a regulated drug, BPC-157 is somewhere in a legal grey area between drugs and supplements.
 As a result, the body of evidence for its benefits and BPC-157 side effects is somewhat limited by comparison.
-This is an issue with almost all peptides, since this area of medical treatment is relatively new and has not been fully explored and codified in the regulations.
+This is an issue with almost all peptides since this area of medical treatment is relatively new and has not been fully explored and codified in the regulations.

-What this means in terms of BPC-157 side effects is much of the evidence for short-term and long-term side effects or concerns is somewhat limited.
+What this means in terms of BPC-157 side effects is much of the evidence for short-term and long-term side effects, or concerns is somewhat limited.
 Therefore, we also rely on anecdotal evidence from those who have taken BPC-157, under a doctor’s supervision, for both successful benefits and potential side effects.
-If you have any concerns about side effects, or worries about drug interactions with medications you take, you should absolutely discuss them with your doctor, healthcare provider, or prescriber before you begin a BPC-157 treatment regimen.
+If you have any concerns about side effects or worries about drug interactions with medications you take, you should absolutely discuss them with your doctor, healthcare provider, or prescriber before beginning a BPC-157 treatment regimen.